microsoft/onnxruntime/docs/python/api_summary.rst

 interesting *IOBinding* scenarios (discussed below).
 In addition, *ONNX Runtime* supports directly working with *OrtValue*(s) while inferencing a model if provided as part of the input feed.

-Creating an *OrtValue* from a Numpy array while placing its backing memory on a CUDA device
+Below is an example showing creation of an *OrtValue* from a Numpy array while placing its backing memory on a CUDA device:

 .. code-block:: python